PlanterApp/planter_blog/content/posts/gifts-from-the-garden/index.md

 image = "https://ucarecdn.com/9dc14a12-e1bf-4bdc-b80e-2dd8edba42ac/plantertea.JPEG"
 alt = "Dried chamomile tea and a green tea infuser"
 +++
 Every year, it seems like the holiday season arrives earlier and earlier.
-Maybe the sun is shining where you are, and it's 100 degrees outside, so the "holidays" are the furthest thing from your mind right now.
+Maybe the "holidays" are the furthest thing from your mind right now.
 But If you're someone who loves handmade gift-giving, you're probably okay with getting ahead.
 And if you want to give simple yet thoughtful gifts from the garden, now is the time to start planning.

 ### Dried Bouquets